Updated November 5:

 He sits for a long time, stroking his chin.
 ‘That’s a very hard question for most people to answer.
 I think we’re all brave in different ways.
 I know I’ve been tested in certain ways…’ He looks thoughtful, before shifting in his chair and shrewdly moving the conversation back to politics.
 ‘I see a Shakespearean character in Blair – he has a major soliloquy going on in his head.
 How do you live with a decision like the one he made [over Iraq]?
 It fascinates me that he suddenly converted to Catholicism, where all sins are forgiven and salvation is guaranteed.’

-From Time Out London and no longer available on the web:
+From Time Out London [This article is no longer available on the Internet]

 From “The ten best TV shows of the week”